wrewsama/obsidian-vault/Interview Notes/Theory/Networking.md

 	2. establish TCP connection with 3 way handshake
 	3. send HTTP request into TCP socket
 	4. IP datagram containing req gets routed to server
-	5. webserver responds with HTTP reply
+	5. webserver responds with HTTP response

-## TCP/IP Model
+## TCP/IP Model / OSI Model
 ![[Pasted image 20240706162417.png]]
+For OSI, Application, Presentation, and Session layer are all under the Application Layer protocols For TCP/IP, Network Access Layer is the link and physical layer and Internet layer is the network layer (IP)

+Application: app to app communication
+Transport: process to process communication
+Network: host to host communication
+Link: communication between neighbours
 ## DHCP

 - Dynamic Host Configuration Protocol